WebAssembly/component-model/design/mvp/JS-Reference.md

 | instance | `import { a, b } from "JSSpecifier(decl)"` | one [named import](https://tc39.es/ecma262/multipage/ecmascript-language-scripts-and-modules.html#prod-NamedImports) per export of the instance type whose name is an `interfacename` or matches *Plain*, named `JSName` of that export |
 | core module, component | `import source M from "JSSpecifier(decl)"` | the module source, as a `Module` or `Component` |

-Reading the imports snapshots the resolved values, and so components cannot participate in cycles.
+Reading the imports snapshots the resolved values, and so components cannot participate in cycles: a binding that is still uninitialized when the component is evaluated throws a `ReferenceError`.
 This matches how core modules work today with ESM-integration.

 Each resolved value is handed to [`read an import`](#read-the-imports-object) and the resulting definitions are passed to [`instantiate a component`](#instantiation).

 A component's exports become the bindings of its module namespace object.
 There is one binding per `JSName`(|export|), holding what [`create the exports object`](#create-the-exports-object) puts under that name, and no `default` binding.
+Exports matching *Property* have no binding, since a binding cannot be an accessor.

 ## Follow ups